TheAmanM/absorb/README.md

 3. Select **Absorb** from the list.
 4. Boom.
 You're now officially coding in the dark side. 😎

+Note: If you have placed the folder in the correct locatio and still can not find the theme, delete `extensions.json` and relaunch VS Code.

 ---

 ## 🔄 Updating the Absorb Theme